 Boasting thousands of years of history, a gorgeous natural landscape, stunning beaches and millenary traditions, Sardinia is becoming extremely popular among Italians and in-the-know Europeans.
-Thanks to affordable flight connections with major European cities, in fact, always more travellers plan their Sardinia holidays every year, especially for the summer.
+Thanks to affordable flight connections with major European cities, in fact, always more travellers plan their Sardinia holidays, especially for the summer.

-Whether you are planning a Sardinia honeymoon, a family holiday or are looking for the best beaches in Sardinia, you’ve just landed in the right place.
-We are going to reveal what are the best places in Sardinia, how to have perfect Sardinia family holidays, we will mention some convenient package holidays to Sardinia, and we will give you useful tips on how to get here, how to move around the island, some great Sardinia beaches, some of the best Sardinia beach hotels, what to eat and what to pack.
+Whether you want a Sardinia honeymoon, a family holiday or are looking for the best beaches in Sardinia, we’ve covered it all.
+We are going to reveal what are the best places in Sardinia and how to have perfect Sardinia family holidays.

 Sardinia holidays, your perfect trip to this beautiful Italian island

 Here is a list of the best places to visit for both cheap holidays to Sardinia and luxury holidays in Sardinia.
-There is also a list of the best hotels in Sardinia as well as some of the best restaurants in this Southern Italian region.
+We included also some of the best hotels in Sardinia as well as some of the best restaurants.

 - Cagliari city and province for unforgettable Sardinia family holidays